 ARTICLE XI-TABLE OFFICERS OF THE LOCAL AND NATIONAL STAFF

-The Table Officers of the Local shall be the President, the Vice-President, the Secretary-Treasurer, Recording Secretary, one and Grievance Officer(s) and three Trustees.
+The Table Officers of the Local shall be the President, the Vice-President, the Secretary-Treasurer, Recording Secretary, and Grievance Officer(s).

-The Administrative Committee Table Officers shall be responsible for the powers of administration and direction of the affairs of the Local between general meetings and shall submit written reports to the Executive Board.
+The Table Officers shall be responsible for the powers of administration and direction of the affairs of the Local between general meetings and shall submit written reports to the Executive Board.

-Executive Officers Table Officers shall have the right to attend Unit meetings with voice but no vote unless the Executive Officer is a member of that Unit.
+Table Officers shall have the right to attend Unit meetings with voice but no vote unless the Executive Officer is a member of that Unit.

-The National Representative(s) shall have voice but no vote at all General Membership meetings.on all committees and at all meetings.
+The National Representative(s) shall have voice but no vote at all General Membership meetings.

 ARTICLE XII-EXECUTIVE BOARD

-The CUPE Local 1936 Executive Board (hereinafter referred to as the “Executive Board”) shall be composed of the President, the Vice-President, the Secretary-Treasurer, the Recording Secretary, one Grievance Officer, three Trustees, the Unit Chairpersons or their Alternate and the Parent Local Stewards, a Diversity Vice-President representing Indigenous members and a EDI Representative from the Local 1936 Equity, Diversity and Inclusion Committee.
+The CUPE Local 1936 Executive Board (hereinafter referred to as the “Executive Board”) shall be composed of the President, the Vice-President, the Secretary-Treasurer, the Recording Secretary, one Grievance Officer(s), three Trustees, the Unit Chairpersons or their Alternate and the Parent Unit Local Stewards, a Diversity Vice-President representing Indigenous members and a EDI Representative from the Local 1936 Equity, Diversity and Inclusion Committee.

-The President, the Vice-President, the Secretary-Treasurer, the Recording Secretary, and the Grievance Officer shall constitute the Administrative Committee of the Local.

 A member of the Executive Board may also hold a position within a Unit.